 Here are the top integrations listed on Drips website…

-Another feature I absolutely love is that in my workflows, I can automatically build my facebook custom audience by either adding to or removing subscribers.
+Another feature I absolutely love is that in my workflows, I can automatically build my Facebook custom audience by either adding to or removing subscribers.

-Does it seem like i’m just overjoyed about using Drip?
+Does it seem like I’m just overjoyed about using Drip?
 Well, you’re spot on with that deduction.

-There really is so much more to tell you about but, in the interest in time and my ability to create videos that go over such things, I’m going to give you a chance to subscribe to my email and get notification when I upload a new youtube video.
+There really is so much more to tell you about but, in the interest of time and my ability to create videos that go over such things, I’m going to give you a chance to subscribe to my email and get a notification when I upload a new youtube video.
 Yes, these will also be here on my blog as well.

 Stay tuned for more (each week will be another video).
 Remember to subscribe!